dissChris97/google_homepage/README.md

-My first HTML/CSS project with The Odin Project
+First HTML/CSS project with The Odin Project.
+Duplicates overall look and feel of the Google homepage (non-functional browser).